marlymagdy/reuters-21578-text-analysis/README.md

 # reuters-21578-text-analysis
+This project analyzes the **Reuters-21578 dataset**, focusing on **text similarity and dissimilarity** as well as **document classification**.
-Analysis of the Reuters-21578 dataset focusing on similarity and dissimilarity of documents using cosine similarity, Jaccard distance, and Euclidean distance.
-Includes clustering and classification insights based on Places and Topics, with heatmap visualizations to highlight document relationships.
+We explore the relationships between documents using **cosine similarity, Jaccard distance, and Euclidean distance**, visualize results with heatmaps, and classify articles using a **Linear Support Vector Classifier** with SMOTE to handle imbalanced data.

 ## 📂 Dataset Overview
 The **Reuters-21578 dataset** is a well-known benchmark collection of news articles widely used in **text classification** and **information retrieval** research.